Calculus and placement exam FAQ

 How do I access the placement exam?

-Incoming first-year students will automatically be enrolled on a Canvas site called “Math placement exam [current year]”, where the test lives.
+Incoming first-year students will automatically be enrolled on the site at the end of June.
 Continuing students need to request access by e-mailing math.dus@yale.edu .

 What are the exam rules?